homomorfism/PrologAssignment/Report.md

 			print: Found path
 		```

-	* Execution time - extremely long, appr.
-7 min on 9 by 9 field.
+	* Execution time - extremely long, appr. up to 7 min on 9 by 9 field.

 	* Comments.
-Due to great difference in execution time
+Due to great difference in execution time not recommended for usage

 - dijkstra:

-	* Description: this is optimised implementation of backtracting algo.
-This is fast algorithm, thus is ideally works for finding paths in 2 or 3 D gamefields.
+	* Description: this is optimised implementation of backtracking algo.
+This is fast algorithm, thus is ideally works for finding paths in 2 or 3 D game fields.

 	* How algorithm works: as a global variable (fact) I store a set of all visited paths from initial position to some vertex and min cost, needed to traverse there.
-	As it is known, dijkstra works only on weighted graphs, so I converted gamefield map into weighed graph, where we can traverse from point to its neighboor.
+	As it is known, dijkstra works only on weighted graphs, so I converted game field map into weighed graph, where we can traverse from point to its neighbor.
 At each step we traverse from point to its neighboor, calculate cost to travel there and if cost is less that cost from all visited paths fact, updates value there.

 	* Pseudocode:
 		```